kaditya25/game-engine/doc/tournament-instructions.md

 Obstacle Course: Command a quadcopter to pop two balloons and return to the start position as quickly as possible.

+## Important Dates
+- April 29: Pre-tournament starts.
+First day that students may submit binaries
+- April 30: First pre-tournament evaluation date.
+Binaries and tournament standing are evaluated at 9 am.
+Binaries will be updated and evaluated every week day at 9 am thereafter until the end of the pre-tournament.
+- May 12: Final day of pre-tournament.
+Final evaluation at 9 am.
+Final map of arena released (this one will be used on the day of the tournament).
+- May 13: Tournament binaries (both obstacle course and vision test) must be submitted by 9 am.
+- May 14, Tournament day.
+9 am

 ## Obstacle Course Notes

 ### Interface